homestar92/ring-lardner-transcriptions/Stop Me If You've Heard This One.md

 electricity, a bolt of lightning that struck something akin to terror in each.
-An instant afterwards, the young man was up from the table, laying a ten- dollar note beside his plate, and then he was gone, fleeing from the mysterious horror of this chance encounter with a woman whom God had never intended to inspire young manhood with anything but burning love.
+An instant afterwards, the young man was up from the table, laying a ten-dollar note beside his plate, and then he was gone, fleeing from the mysterious horror of this chance encounter with a woman whom God had never intended to inspire young manhood with anything but burning love.

-"And the girl, the young woman--I started from my chair, ready to catch her if she swooned.
+"And the girl, the young woman⁠—I started from my chair, ready to catch her if she swooned.
 For it seemed she must swoon, so pale she was.
 But with a